 - An object or system is filmed in action using a digital video camera.

 - Using a combination of digital video and image & video processing technology, displacement, deflection, vibration and movement are measured pixel by pixel.

-- The system will extract meaning data and then processed and scaled.
+- The system will extract meaning data from the software's algorithm and then process and scale for human consumption.

 - The processed and scaled data is used to visualize the now amplified movement, usually in video form.